okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 Sign back in as your org admin to review the profile of the user and confirm that the user's profile was updated and the employee number value exists.

 For invalid, employee numbers review the error message that displays the error summary from the external service code and is passed back to the Okta sign-in page.
 See [error](/docs/reference/registration-hook/#error).
+You can also review the console output from your Glitch application's **Logs**.

 > **Note:** Review [Troubleshooting hook implementations](/docs/guides/common-hook-set-up-steps/nodejs/main/#troubleshoot-hook-implementations) for help with any difficulties during setup or configuration.